Skip to main content

 Cancer screenings

-The Breast, Cervical, and Colon Health Program (BCCHP) helps eligible clients get screened for cancer and access treatment to those who are uninsured and have breast, cervical or colon cancer.
+The Breast, Cervical, and Colon Health Program (BCCHP) helps eligible clients get screened for cancer and access treatment to those who are uninsured and have breast and cervical cancer.

-To find out if you qualify, call our program referral line at 1-800-756-5437 or visit the Community Health Access Program (CHAP) phone assistance service website to learn more at www.kingcounty.gov/chap
+To find out if you qualify, call our program referral line at 1-800-756-5437 or visit the Community Health Access Program (CHAP) phone assistance service website to learn more at kingcounty.gov/chap

 When you should get screened for...